Skye-XD/desktop-icons-ng/media/Description gnome.extensions.org.md

 Multiple fixes and new features-

+* Allow setting any user folder as the Desktop folder following xdg-sepecifications and updating the xdg-files and vice versa in the running program.
+* Proper app icon, image and app name in Notifications.
 * Proper integration for AppImage files, treat them like .desktop files.
 Integration with AppImageLauncher.
 Prefer that to open AppImage files if available.
 * For Gnome 47, change highlighting and rubber band selection colors with accent-colors in Gnome Settings.
 * Selection rectangle with rounded corners, similar to Gnome Files aesthetic.